Do You Need to Know You’re a Sinner?

 What is Sin?

 What is sin, anyhow?
 I was taught to share Romans 3:23, “we have all sinned and fall short of the glory of God.”
-Then I was explain how sin is active disobedience and passive indifference – doing what you shouldn’t do and not doing what you should.
+Then I would explain how sin is active disobedience and passive indifference – doing what you shouldn’t do and not doing what you should.

 While I understand what was trying to be communicated, that is not what the verse says.
 Sin is falling short of the glory of God.
 Instead of trying to avoid sin, we should try to attain to the glory of God.